torbsd/torbsd.github.io/porting-pets.md

 : License: [GPLv3](https://noscript.net/faq#qa1_14)
 : Source:
 : Version: 2.6.9.39
-: FreeBSD:
+: FreeBSD: no
-: OpenBSD:
+: OpenBSD: no
-: pkgsrc:
+: pkgsrc: no
-: DPorts:
+: DPorts: no
 : notes: Mozilla add-ons as ports?

 <a id="pkg-sigbin">__sigbin__</a>